-of power control, e.g. see [9-13].
+Closed loop power control based on local SIR estimates has been studied by many authors.
+While some of the studies contain analytical approaches, e.g. [3, 4, 5, 6], many researchers have used simulations to investigate the effects of the system parameters on the efficiency of power control, see [7].
 Most of these previously mentioned studies focus on IS-95 systems operating with a single class of users, however, the complexity of the model increases rapidly when considering several different classes of users.
-This often leads to the case where an analytical performance evaluation reaches its limits and evaluation by simulation is required [14-16].
+This often leads to the case where an analytical performance evaluation reaches its limits and evaluation by simulation is required [8, 9].